 Job sectors and job profiles:

 In Careerpilot you will find information about a range of job sectors.
-The Careerpilot information will tell you the basics about the job sector including, what it is like, key facts about the job market in the UK and the South West, how you can get in, types of jobs, case studies and useful links.
+The Careerpilot information will tell you the basics about the job sector including, what it is like, key facts about the job market in the UK and the South of Englnad, how you can get in, types of jobs, case studies and useful links.

 Each job sector has a Sector Skills Council.
 Their job is to reduce skills gaps and also to work with people in education to develop qualifications that meet the needs of employers.